Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Capital Planets 4.md

 - Licet - A collaboration between Aevum and Veritas, this planet serves as a scientific outpost and convention center for the Crèches.

 ## Novus
+Novus maintains the power infrastructure around Gather, scilicet they have stations around many, if not all of the Dyson Spheres.
+- Dyson Station 01 ^216e7e